xivdev/Xande/README.md

 # Xande

 Xande is a (WIP) C# library meant to be used in Dalamud plugins for interacting with FINAL FANTASY XIV models.
-It is able to parse Havok files (`.hkx`, `.xml`) using functions in the client, and (soon:tm:) perform model imports/exports.
+It is able to parse Havok files (`.hkx`, `.xml`) using functions in the client, and perform model exports (imports WIP).

 Xande was made possible thanks to: